-When you sign up for a G Suite account, you agree not to use the account to send spam, distribute viruses, or otherwise abuse the service.
+When you sign up for a Gmail account, you agree not to use the account to send spam, distribute viruses, or otherwise abuse the service.
 All users on your domain are subject to these agreements, which are part of the G Suite Acceptable Use Policy.

 Because abuse and postmaster are reserved aliases, you cannot use them as usernames or aliases.
 You can, however, subscribe to them and receive all mail sent to these addresses.
 (Learn more)